 6.2.1.
 Strengthening the evidence base and support for the Innovation Union and European Research Area In order to assess and prioritise investments and strengthen the Innovation Union and the European Research Area, the analysis of research and innovation policies, systems and actors in Europe and third countries as well as the development of indicators, data and information infrastructures will be supported.
-Forwardlooking activities and pilot initiatives, economic analysis, policy monitoring, mutual learning, coordination tools and activities and the development of methodologies for impact assessment and 6.2.
-Innovative societies The shrinking Union share of global knowledge production emphasizes the need to maximise the socio-economic impacts and efficiency of research and innovation policies and to increase substantially transnational policy synergies and coherence.
+Forwardlooking activities and pilot initiatives, economic analysis, policy monitoring, mutual learning, coordination tools and activities and the development of methodologies for impact assessment and evaluations will also be needed, exploiting direct feedback from research stakeholders, enterprises, public authorities and citizens.
+To ensure a single market for research and innovation, measures to incentivise ERA compatible behaviour will be implemented.
+Activities underpinning policies related to the quality of research training, mobility and career development of researchers will knowledge production emphasizes the need to maximise the socio-economic impacts and efficiency of research and innovation policies and to increase substantially transnational policy synergies and coherence.
 Innovation will be addressed in a wide sense, including large scale policy, user- and market-driven innovation.
 These activities will support the achievement and functioning of the European Research Area and in particular the Flagship initiatives of the Europe 2020 strategy in favour of the 'Innovation Union' and the 'Digital Agenda for Europe'.
 The following specific objectives will be pursued: